Glossary

 Specific enough to generate a list.
 If your ICP can't be used to search a prospecting database and return a finite, relevant list of accounts, it's too vague.
 "Growing B2B companies" is not a usable ICP.
 "Post-Series A B2B SaaS companies, 50–500 employees, with a VP Sales but no dedicated SDR team" is.

-Narrow ICPs feel risky but produce better results.
-You can always expand once you've validated traction in a segment.
-Starting broad just means every message is generic and every conversation is a longer qualification process.
+Narrow ICPs feel risky.
+They produce better results.
+You can always expand once you've proven traction in a segment — but starting broad means every message is generic and every call is a longer qualification process.